MichaelSebero/Genetic-Trait-Detector/README.md

 ## Description
 Genetic-Trait-Detector detects traits in your genes when provided DNA data which is formatted in rsID format.
 Once the traits are matched with genes from your DNA you'll be given a result which tells you what traits your genes are associated with.
 Read the disclaimer for more information reguarding results.

 The intention of this software is to provide a FOSS alternative to detecting genetic traits.
-Databreaches occur often and institutions shouldn't be trusted with processing / storing genetic data over a long period of time.
+Databreaches occur often and institutions shouldn't be trusted with processing / storing client genetic data over a long period of time.
 Genetic-Trait-Detector is completely private and can be ran offline without sending PIA to a website.

 ## This script detects genetic traits associated with
 ```